lj-ditrapani/typescript-overview/README.md

     - Usually have to rely on dependency injection (think function parameters, not DI frameworks) when things are more complex
     - Very little logic in index.ts
-- Todo.dispatch returns Output effect
+- Todo.dispatch returns Result effect
     - does not perform IO, only describes